Date: Saturday, 26 July 2025, 10th Annual Day

 Objectives:

-The World Mangrove Day is annually observed for the following purposes:
+World Mangrove Day is observed each year for the following goals:

-- to raise awareness of the importance of mangrove ecosystems as a unique, special, and vulnerable ecosystem, and
+- To increase public awareness about the critical importance of mangrove ecosystems, which are unique, special, and vulnerable.

 Background

-Mangrove is the only tree that grows in saltwater.
-Mangrove forest is a rare but spectacular and prolific ecosystem, which is usually found along sheltered coastlines in the tropical and sub-tropical regions.
+Mangrove is one of the few trees that grow in saltwater.
+Mangrove forest is a rare but spectacular and prolific ecosystem, usually found along sheltered coastlines in the tropical and subtropical regions.
 Globally, mangrove forests represent less than 1% of all tropical forests and less than 0.4% of the total forest estate.
 However, mangrove forests are extraordinary, with some featured and even unique functions:

-- Mangroves can offer a considerable array of ecosystem goods and services, so contribute to the wellbeing, food security, and protection of coastal communities.
+- Mangroves can offer a considerable array of ecosystem goods and services, contributing to the well-being, food security, and protection of coastal communities.

-- Mangroves can support or conserve a rich biodiversity, since they provide nursery habitat, spawning grounds and nutrients for a variety of fish, shellfish, migratory birds, and insects as well as countless endangered mammals, reptiles, and amphibians.
+- Mangroves can support or conserve rich biodiversity by providing nursery habitats, spawning grounds, and nutrients for various fish, shellfish, migratory birds, insects, and countless endangered mammals, reptiles, and amphibians.

 - Mangroves are also an important tool in the fight against climate change.
 They take up to five times more carbon out of the atmosphere than forests on land.

 Globally, mangroves are at a high risk of being destroyed altogether.
 Exploitation and pollution are important drivers of mangrove loss.
-According to Global Mangrove Alliance, an estimated 67% of mangroves have been lost or degraded to date, and an additional 1% is lost annually.
+According to the Global Mangrove Alliance, an estimated 67% of mangroves have been lost or degraded, and an additional 1% is lost annually.
 Overall, mangroves are disappearing 3 to 5 times faster than global forest losses.
 Thus, it is important to protect or conserve the mangrove ecosystem.

 Significance of World Mangrove Day

-In order to promote large-scale mangrove conservation, restoration, and sustainable use, a number of organizations have come together to form the Global Mangrove Alliance (GMA).
-This alliance brings together NGOs, governments, industries, and local communities to not only stop mangrove degradation, but also to increase mangrove cover by 20% by 2030.
+Numerous organizations have joined to form the Global Mangrove Alliance (GMA) to promote large-scale mangrove conservation, restoration, and sustainable use.
+This alliance brings together NGOs, governments, industries, and local communities to not only stop mangrove degradation but also increase mangrove cover by 20% by 2030.

 World Mangrove Day is a reminder of the vital role of mangroves in preserving ecosystems.
-Since 2015, different parties, non-governmental organizations and interested stakeholders celebrated this day with outreach activities worldwide on 26 July each year, in order to raise and spread awareness of the need for international cooperation to conserve the mangrove ecosystem and promote innovative solutions for their sustainable management, conservation and uses.
+Since 2015, different parties, non-governmental organizations, and interested stakeholders have celebrated this day with outreach activities worldwide on 26 July each year to raise and spread awareness of the need for international cooperation to conserve the mangrove ecosystem and promote innovative solutions for its sustainable management, conservation, and uses.
 Unlike other international days, there is no annual theme for each International Day of the Conservation of the Mangrove Ecosystem.

 Official website: